l33tllama/leofebey.com/pages/06.blog/new-macbook/item.md

 ### Battery
 Speaking of battery, it's very good, as many report.
 I used it at the Hobart Hackerspace last night, and it lasted from about 8PM-10:30PM mostly on, with something like 60% battery left over.
 I think that could be even better if it weren't for the CPU hog OneDrive.

+## Overall
+Overall I am quite happy with it.
+It's **extremely** snappy.
+Good screen, speakers, battery life, all a big step up from my previous ASUS Zenbook S. But I still like my Zenbook because I still like Windows.
+Due to the cross-compile issue, I will have to use *another* PC to compile for Raspberry Pi.
+Ironic, considering the Mac is ARM, and the Raspberry Pi is ARM.
+All down to the little developers of course.
+Hopefully that gets fixed soonish.
+Would I recommend this Mac?
+Yes!
+For just about anyone (except people who want to just play games), it's a great machine.
+Assuming you have another machine for gaming, the MacBook makes a great companion device.
+Despite the new ARm architecure, it doesn't effect *too many* people.
+If you're on a tight budget, a quick easy recommendation is go second hand - in Australia theres' [Reboot IT](https://www.reboot-it.com.au).